-As a business owner, you may have already asked yourself this question but what will happy if you don’t take the matter into your own hands and leave it to chance?
+As a business owner, you may have already asked yourself this question but what will happen if you don’t take the matter into your own hands and leave it to chance?

 The stock market has already fallen, oil prices are plummeting, people are getting quarantined and been told not to leave the house unless necessary.
 If you’re in the toilet paper or sanitizer business, there’s a pretty good chance you’ll survive but what if you’re not?